FromVanToCar/FromVanToCar/README.md

 - Bootstrap 4.
 - Jquery.
 - Font awesome.
-- Google Fonts
+- Google Fonts.
-- Carrierwave
+- Carrierwave.
-- Devise
+- Devise.
-- PostgreSQL
+- PostgreSQL.

 This app has been deployed in Heroku server, conected with Amazon S3.